← All Projects

 PDFDOCXNeeds LibreOffice

 LibreOffice paths (DOCX/PDF round-trip) require a local LibreOffice install.
-All other paths have zero extra dependencies beyond what the installer handles.
+All other paths have zero extra dependencies beyond what the installer handles automatically.

 Features